SitronNO/HT-calibration-plan/README.md

 ### Goal

-By utilizing [Multi Sub Optimizer](https://www.andyc.diy-audio-engineering.org/mso/html/index.html) and miniDSP I can try to get the best response for both my MLP, and other listening position - while maintainging a high SPL for my subs.
+By utilizing [Multi Sub Optimizer](https://www.andyc.diy-audio-engineering.org/mso/html/index.html) and miniDSP I can try to get the best response for both my MLP, and other listening position - while maintaining a high SPL for my subs.

 ### Plan